 | EU / EEA | Included (up to cap) | Included | €0 up to the limit |

-| EU, past the cap | Regulated GB surcharge | Included | A few € / GB |
+| EU, after cap | Regulated surcharge per GB | Included | Few € / GB |

-| Outside the EU | Pay-per-use or bundle | Per-minute rate | High without bundle |
+| Outside EU | Pay-per-use or add-on | Per-minute rate | High without add-on |

 This is the dangerous territory.
-Outside the European Union, "roam like at home" does not exist: every megabyte is billed at an international roaming rate, which can be several euros per MB in destinations like the United States, Morocco, Turkey, or any country in Asia and Latin America.
+Outside the European Union, "roam like at home" does not exist: every megabyte is charged at an international roaming rate, which can be several euros per MB in destinations like the United States, Morocco, Turkey, or any country in Asia and Latin America.

 How to activate or deactivate roaming on Simyo